 if there is any fellowship in the Spirit…

-Each of them participates with the Holy Spirit in a common interest and activity, and therefore, if each saint is interested in the things of the Holy Spirit, and thus the same things, there should naturally follow a unity among the Philippians.
-The Holy Spirit by thus controlling each saint produces this unity and accord amongst them.
+Each of them participates with the Holy Spirit in a common interest and activity.
+Therefore, if each saint is interested in the things of the Holy Spirit, and thus the same things, there should naturally follow a unity among the Philippians.
+The Holy Spirit, by thus controlling each saint, produces this unity and accord amongst them.
 The Holy Spirit already indwelt each of the members of the church at Philippi.
 However, this unity of the Holy Spirit does not come by His indwelling the believer but rather by His control over the believer.
 The saints at Philippi were not living Spirit-filled lives.
 A Spirit-filled life is a Spirit-controlled life.
 (1)

 if any affection and mercy…

 The God-given graces of affection and compassion (the fruit of the Spirit) present in the saints at Philippi would move them to live at peace with one another.
 Little differences would be patched up.
 Estrangements would be healed.
 Bickering would cease.